web validator

 FAQs

-Do you fetch URLs?
+Do you fetch URLs in my sitemap?

 Is my sitemap stored?